Elements Are Out of This World Mark as Favorite (5 Favorites)

 - The teacher will tell the students they will be working in groups to perform internet research to verify the correct answers.
 The teacher will provide students with the name of the astronomical body that they will conduct research on.
 This can be done by handing out notecards with the names of different planets and astronomical objects written on them (see downloadable cards).
 The items to be researched could include the sun, Mercury, Venus, Mars, Neptune, Jupiter, Saturn, Uranus, Pluto, asteroids, meteorites, etc.

-- Similar to when the students researched Earth, the students can be provided with specific websites, for instance, Sun, Saturn’s atmosphere, Venus’s atmosphere, Mars’s atmosphere, and Jupiter’s atmosphere to search, they could use books about the solar system, or they could be provided with print outs of the information to determine the elemental composition of their assigned object.
+- Similar to when the students researched Earth, the students can be provided with specific websites, for instance, Sun, and The Atmospheres of Other Planets to search, they could use books about the solar system, or they could be provided with print outs of the information to determine the elemental composition of their assigned object.

 - Once the students have collected their data, they should create an infographic that includes a pie chart to represent the elements that make up the object and an interesting fact about each of the three most abundant elements in their object.
 Students could create an infographic using regular document software or using free programs such as Piktochart or Canva.